sepalani/MHTrIDA/server/cert/README.md

 Generate keys
 -------------
 Keys are needed to generate a certificate.
-Monster Hunter Tri use **1024-bit RSA keys**.
+Monster Hunter Tri uses **1024-bit RSA keys**.
 OpenSSL can generate different kinds of key, `-des3` option (_can be removed for more convenience_) protects it with a password that will be required to be entered each time the certificate will be used.
  * 1024-bit RSA key:
    * ```openssl genrsa -des3 -out output_file.key 1024```
  * 2048-bit RSA key: